Contact us

 A test application could be a project, job assignment or a simulation.
 For example, once a week, employees of a major bank run an incident “simulation” based on a real-life scenario from the previous week’s incident queue, with some employees playing the role of the customer.

-Another approach is “learn-and-do.”
+Another approach is “learn-and-do”.
 These are short sprints of learning followed by immediate application to a task or project in brief increments.
 The quick back-and-forth between theory and practice ensures that the new knowledge is applied immediately, leading to higher retention rates and relevance.

 As the business world changes at breakneck speed, few organizations can afford the time for their people to take weeks or even consecutive days off for training.
-They are
+They are looking for ways to make learning an integral part of day-to-day jobs.
+That calls for agile learning.
+Without it, business stands still.

-4. Data Science/Data Analytics—Creating knowledge from big data
+4. Data Science/Data Analytics – Creating knowledge from big data

 Big data is big business today due to the valuable insights organizations can access to know their customers better, launch new products and services, optimize their spending, and maximize their operations.